fmuellr/SDG_bioinformatics/Functional analysis.md

 ## ClueGO functional analysis in Cytoscape

-The benfits of using ClueGO
+The benefits of using ClueGO.

 ## Interactive network visualisation using GeneTonic